top of page

 Ustatha Hanan Abdeldayem is the 2nd grade teacher at Lexington Universal Academy.
 Hanan is from Canton, Michigan and graduated with her bachelors in Elementary Education from Eastern Michigan University.
 She has taught for 3 years (2nd grade and kindergarten) in Michigan, and was highly involved in the Islamic community.
 She volunteered her extra time in an Islamic Sunday school.
 Hanan recently moved to Lexington summer of 2022 and is excited to teach at LUA.
 She enjoys teaching young students for the “light bulb” moment in the classroom , and being able to bring Islam into her teaching style within the classroom.

 Ustatha Saphia Isa is the third grade teacher at Lexington Universal Academy.
 She joined the LUA family in 2012.
-Ustatha Sofia is a proud mother of four children, two of whom are graduates of LUA.
+Ustatha Saphia is a proud mother of four children, two of whom are graduates of LUA.
 She is a graduate of the University of Kentucky and has worked in different school systems intermittently throughout Chicago and Lexington since 1996.
-Ms. Isa taught second grade for five years and is currently in her sixth year teaching third grade.
+Ms. Isa taught second grade for five years and is currently in her seventh year teaching third grade.
 Being raised in Lexington, in the public school system, she has a deep appreciation for Islamic education.
 She has traveled throughout the Middle East, Africa, and Europe and enjoys sharing her worldly experiences with her students.
 She feels a great responsibility in teaching and aspires to serve as an American-Muslim role model to the future Muslim ummah.

 Middle School